 - Mark your scorecard on the green while another group is waiting behind you.

 - Spend more than five minutes looking for a lost ball.

 Although learning the dos and don’ts is essential before you start playing golf, the best advice for when you’re starting out is to play with someone who knows the game well, and listen to what they tell you.
 It’s also far easier to pick up the rules as you go around the course, rather than simply reading them, as you’ll be able to see what varied situations can occur in practice.

-Enjoy your golf!
+Enjoy your game!

-By learning the above etiquette before playing golf for the first time, you will be able to avoid irritating other golfers — and therefore enjoy your game more.
-The rules and etiquette of golf might seem a little over-the-top to you at first, but if you want to play the game safely and enjoy it, then you have to learn and respect the golfing customs that go with it.
+By learning the above etiquette before playing golf for the first time, you will be able to avoid irritating other players — and therefore enjoy your game more.
+The rules and etiquette of golf might seem a little over-the-top to you at first, but if you want to play the game safely and enjoy it, then you have to learn and respect the customs that go with it.